 Click here for more information

 COVID News – URGENT (shared by the Emergency Operations Collaborative (EOC) of Diocese of San Bernardino)

 Cedars-Sinai Hospital research staff in Los Angeles – which has NOW been designated as the mega-center of the virus in the US, according to Johns Hopkins University, the major medical institution tracking this virus in the US.

 New Virus Strain, unique at this point, to Southern California.
 California has had more than 3 million cases of COVID, more than 1 million of which have occurred since Thanksgiving.
-This is one third more than the state of Texas; twice that of Florida; and two- and one-half times that of New York!
-(For those who are interested in data and statistics, please visit John Hopkins University website for COVID 19 by Googling same.)
+This is one-third more than the state of Texas; twice that of Florida; and two- and one-half times that of New York!
+(For those who are interested in data and statistics, please visit John Hopkins University website for COVID 19 by Googling the same.)